PVermeer/dexie-addon-suite-monorepo/packages/dexie-populate-addon/README.md

 #### Ref type (TypeScript)

-For typescript there is a special `Ref` type for your Classes and Interfaces to let the type system know that this is a potentially populated property:
+For typescript there is a special `Ref` type for your Classes and Interfaces so the type system knows id this propery is populated or not:

 ```ts
 import { Ref } from "@pvermeer/dexie-populate-addon";